How to make a personal website, in 9001 easy steps

 - Pages generated from that 60-page LaTeX book with HeVeA and a hacky shell script

-If you have nicely structured files and no other list, you could just dump them on a plain Apache web server, like this.
-I suspect there's even some fancy easy-to-use drag-files-somewhere-and-have-them-magically-served thing.
+If you have nicely structured files and no other list, you could just dump them on a Apache web server with default configuration.
+There are even many fancy easy-to-use drag-files-somewhere-and-have-them-magically-served things that are practically quite similar.

 Make a fancy website